Advice Moving to a CCRC

 • Have good reviews

-• Have options that meet your potential care needs
+• Have options that meet potential care needs

 4. Call Your Top Five Options